nanpilov/templatejustthedocs/index.md

 Microsoft invoices you as a reseller based on the date you have signed the CSP contract with them.
-If you signed this contract on the 7^(th) of the month.
-Each invoice, and the reported usage will be reported over the period from the
+If you signed this contract on the 7^(th) of the month. <sup> Each invoice, and the reported usage will be reported over the period from the </sup>
 7^(th)
-{: .lh-20 }
 up until the 7^(th) of the next month.
 CloudBilling allows you to move away from this period and invoice your clients as you want.
 You can match the calendar month or match the